Automattic/fb-instant-articles/readme.txt

 This plugin adds support for Instant Articles for Facebook, which is a new way for publishers to distribute stories on Facebook.
 Instant Articles are preloaded in the Facebook mobile app so they load instantly.

-With the plugin active, all posts on your site will have dynamically generated Instant Articles-compatible versions, accessible by appending `/instant/` to the end your permalinks.
-(If you do not have pretty permalinks enabled, you can do the same thing by appending `?instant=1`.)

-By default a special RSS feed will be available at the URL `/feed/instant-articles`.
+With the plugin active, a special RSS feed will be available at the URL `/feed/instant-articles`.
 You can protect this with HTTP auth compatible with Facebook by using a filter.

 Developers: please note that this plugin is still in early stages and the underlying APIs (like filters, classes, etc.) may change.